noorfinances-eng/noorchain-core/docs/Phase4B_03_PoSS_Messages_Queries_and_Genesis_1.1.md

-**NOORCHAIN — Phase 4B
+NOORCHAIN — Phase 4B

-PoSS Messages, Queries & Genesis Specification** Version 1.1 — Architecture Only (No Code)
+PoSS Messages, Queries & Genesis Specification
+Version 1.1 — Architecture Only (No Code)

-🔧 1.
-Purpose of This Document
+1. Purpose of This Document

 This document defines:

-the messages (Msg) accepted by PoSS
+the PoSS message types

-the query API exposed by PoSS
+the PoSS query API (gRPC)

-the genesis requirements
+the genesis structure and requirements

-the minimal set of parameters the module must support
+the set of PoSS module parameters

 the events emitted by the module

-This is the final blueprint required before starting to code the module in Phase 4C.
+This is the final architectural blueprint before implementing the module during Phase 4C.

-No code is included.
+It contains no code.

-🧩 2.
-Message Types (Msg)
+2. Message Types (Msg)

-PoSS has only one actionable message, as defined in Phase 3:
+PoSS defines exactly one actionable transaction message.

 2.1 MsgSubmitSignal
-Purpose

-Submit a PoSS signal validated by a curator.
+Purpose: Submit a PoSS signal validated by a curator.

-Fields
+Fields:

 sender_address

 curator_address

 signal_type

 metadata (optional)

-signature (optional if handled outside)
+signature (optional if performed off-chain or externally)

-Requirements

-binding to DeliverTx (not BeginBlock)
+Execution context:

+Received in DeliverTx

-stored in pending buffer
+Stored in a pending buffer

-validated later in BeginBlock
+Fully validated and rewarded only in BeginBlock

-no reward distributed here

-Reject Conditions
+Reject conditions:

 invalid curator

 invalid signal type

-anti-abuse violations

-sender == curator
+sender equals curator

+anti-abuse limit violations

 duplicated signal

-weight not defined
+undefined or invalid weight

-Success Effect
+Success effect:

-signal stored in pending state
+the signal is written to pending storage

-event emitted
+event poss.signal_submitted is emitted

-🔍 3.
-Query API (gRPC)
+3. Query API (gRPC)

-The module exposes several query endpoints for dApps, explorers, and wallets.
+The module exposes several read-only endpoints for explorers, dApps, wallets and analytics systems.

-All queries MUST be defined in proto/noorsignal/query.proto.
+All queries must be specified in proto/noorsignal/query.proto.

 3.1 QuerySignalByID

-Fetch a signal by its unique ID.

 Returns:

-signal details
+signal metadata

 block height

+sender

 curator

-sender

 weight